HSLdevcom/helmet-ui/README.md

 - Result data directory
   - This is where you want your model run results to be saved

+### Model run setup

-Before running simulations, you must also specify the following:
+For each HELMET scenario you want to run, you must also specify the following:

 1. Scenario/run name
 1. Emme project file (`.emp`)